Digital Film Production

 Cinematic Storytelling: An Introduction to Filmmaking on Location (online)

-Through a study of the technology, art, and history of filmmaking on location, students will learn about the underlying principles, aesthetics, and techniques of film production outside of the studio.
-This course will introduce students, with little or no previous knowledge of video and film, to basic technical and aesthetic concepts related to cinematic storytelling and motion picture production on location.
+Through a study of the technology, art, and history of filmmaking, you will learn about the underlying principles, aesthetics, and techniques of film production.
+This course will introduce students with little or no previous knowledge of video and film to basic technical and aesthetic concepts related to cinematic storytelling and motion picture production on location.

-Through readings, lectures, screenings, analysis, and group discussions, the student will gain a knowledge of the three stages of filmmaking: pre-production, production, and post-production, as they have evolved over the last century and how they exist today in the motion picture industry.
+Through readings, lectures, screenings, analysis, and group discussions, you'll gain a knowledge of the three stages of filmmaking: pre-production, production, and post-production, as they have evolved over the last century and how they exist today in the motion picture industry.

 Topics include: screenwriting, storyboarding, image design, sound design, basics of cinematography, casting, filming on location, editing, and the exhibition/screening of work.

-To see current students' work from Pace University's Film & Screen Studies department, check out the Spring 2020 Virtual Student Film Festival!
+To see current students' work from Pace University's Film and Screen Studies Department, check out the Spring 2020 Virtual Student Film Festival!